Veomett/project-assignment-3-iroadtrip-ljurca/README.md

 # This program is split into 3 parts:
 - Processing the files
 - Creating the adjacency list
 - Finding the shortest path using Dijkastra's algorithm.

+# Processing the Files

 This program requires 3 files: borders.txt, state_name.tsv, and capdist.csv.